Skip to contents

 cc_nb <- c("0 = x1+x2+x3-z") # non-binding contemporaneous constraint

-## Run function with trade-off values for rho and lambda
+## Run function with some trade-off values for rho and lambda

 multivariatecholette(xlist = data_list, tcvector = tc, ccvector = cc, rho = .5, lambda = .5)